JerryHoTaiwan/JerryHo.github.io/_pages/cv.md

 * Undergraduate Research Assistant, NTU, September 2017 - June 2019
   * Project title: Phase Detection Autofocus (PDAF)
-    * Proposed a CNN-based approach that reaches the in-focus position in two lens movements regardless of noise in 95% of cases.
+    * Proposed a CNN-based approach that reaches the in-focus position in two lens movements regardless of noise.
     * Clarified the misconception that phase images is equivalent to two-view light field for PDAF

 * Summer Intern, Dept. of Multimedia in Mediatek, July 2018 - August 2018